TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - Option 3: the MCT is not involved in any manner (same as Fig. 4 without step 4).
 	Here it is not possible to couple the digital system with any hand-written attendance register.

-Choosing an option is a local decision that does not compromize interoperability with other types of deployment in neighbouring countries.
+Choosing an option is a local decision, based on local criteria, that does not compromize interoperability with other types of deployment in neighbouring countries.

 **_QR codes for synchronous versus asynchronous scans_**